ArcBlock/abtnode-docs/src/introduction/how-to-get-abtnode/index.md

 At the writing this document, the Dubnium LTS version is v10.22.0.

-Then, install [Node.JS], which will automatically install [npm] (replace v10.22.0 with the latest version):
+Then, install [Node.JS], which will automatically install [npm] (replace v10.22.0 with the version number):

 ```bash
 nvm install v10.22.0